ab5tract/new_media/thesis/big_moma.md

 The polycephalous nature of _the text itself_ thus demands further branching into a discussion of formats.
 What are the attributes of the class of process to which formats belong?
 Formats are seen as stable, yet they move like glass (or glaciar) in the nano-magnitudes of the digital.

 The discussion of generativity is thus partially an attempt to parallelize human and digital processes.
 Analyzed materially, these processes are chunks of code electronically lifted from hard drive platters, loaded into system memory, and then executed via the assemblage of chips on the computer's motherboard by way of instructions from the operating system currently residing as a mass of memory heaps in RAM chips.
 Analyzed _processually_, however, these digital processes are properly seen as deriving from interactions with human beings.
 That is to say, digital and human processes are intimately intertwined, from the design of their physical landscape of execution (microcircuitry) to the instructions derived from the user.
-From a process angle the computer becomes something of an external nervous system, extending and modifying the realm of human potentiality even as it surpasses the capacity of a single mind to functionally comprehend the entirety of its workings.[^	1]
+From a process angle the computer becomes something of an external nervous system, extending and modifying the realm of human potentiality even as it surpasses the capacity of a single mind to functionally comprehend the entirety of its workings.[^1]

 [^1]: The chips produced by Intel, for example, are too complex for any single person to ever hope to entirely understand (!CITE!).

 ## Remote Controls, or: the Epitome of Cool Media? ##

 Is it possible to take the remote control and use it to create a metaphor for all human-computer interaction?

+Every digital process has, at its origin, a human.
+The rate of computation has increased the impact of human-digital processes in that the results deliver their results faster.
+The results will either match the intentions of the originating human process, or they will not.
+In the second case we can find the first evidence of the effects of digital process on human process: _the code behind the digital process will be re-arranged in an attempt to deliver an output that satisfies the intention of the human processes._

 ## Recognizing the Ontogenesis in Generativity ##